The types of peer support available

 - a national conference – biennial

-- multiple regional hui – where caregivers can meet professionals and caregivers, whilst attending a learning session on a range of topics
+- multiple regional hui – where caregivers can meet professionals and caregivers, while attending a learning session on a range of topics

 - coffee group discussion sessions, covering different topics